Bulls vs. Magic Player Props Betting Odds

 |3PM

-- Wagner's three three-pointers made per game is 1.5 more than his over/under on Wednesday.
+- Wagner has knocked down three three-pointers per game, which is more than his over/under on Friday (1.5).

 Check out all the prop bet options FanDuel has to offer!